Floodwall Park

 Park Layout

-The park stretches along the southern bank of the James River, with the northside section extending 4,277 feet and protecting 150 acres of Shockoe Valley, while the southside section spans 13,046 feet and protects 600 acres.
+Stretching along the southern bank of the James River, the park's northside section extends 4,277 feet and shields 150 acres of Shockoe Valley, while the southside section spans an impressive 13,046 feet, protecting 600 acres.

 Recreational Activities